ejobity/bootstrap-loan-calculator/README.md

 # bootstrap-loan-calculator
 A comprehensive loan calculator with Bootstrap styling, pie chart visualization, and amortization schedule.
+This is a wordpress plugin.

 ## Key Features: